007VICKY007/Developing-and-Testing-an-Asynchronous-API-with-FastAPI-and-Pytest/README.md

-# FastAPI CRUD API with PostgreSQL 📝
+# FastAPI CRUD API with PostgreSQL

 A practical, production-ready REST API built with FastAPI, PostgreSQL, and Docker.
 This project demonstrates modern Python API development with proper testing, database management, and containerization.

-## What This Project Does

-This is a **notes management API** that lets you create, read, update, and delete notes.
-Think of it as a backend for a note-taking app, but it's designed to be a solid foundation you can adapt for any CRUD application.

 ## Why This Stack?